 4. To assure business growth with financial stability

 Pursuant to the provision of the Section 139 of the Act and the rules framed thereunder, M/s.
-B S R & Co.
-LLP, Chartered Accountants, were appointed as statutory auditors of the Company from the conclusion of the sixteenth annual general meeting (AGM) of the Company held on September 26, 2014 till the conclusion of the nineteenth annual general meeting (AGM) of the Company to be held in the year 2017, subject to ratification of their appointment at every AGM.
+Kalyaniwalla & Mistry LLP, Chartered Accountants, (FRN No. 104607 W/W100166), were appointed as statutory auditors of the Company from the conclusion of the Nineteenth Annual General Meeting (AGM) of the Company held on September 22, 2017 conclusion of the Twenty Fourth Annual General Meeting of the Company to be held in the year 2022.

 SECRETARIAL AUDITORSS REPORT

 Pursuant to the provisions of the Section 204 of the Companies Act, 2013 and The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, M/s.
-Martinho Ferrao & Associates, Company Secretaries was appointed to undertake the Secretarial Audit.
-The Report of the Secretarial Audit for the year ended 31st March, 2015 is attached to the Directors Report.
+Ferrao MSR & Associates, Practising Company Secretaries was appointed to undertake the Secretarial Audit.
+The Report of the Secretarial Audit for the year ended 31st March, 2019 is attached to the Directors Report.